TKG Corporate Offices

 • An original Viktor Schreckengost pedal pursuit plane.

-• A stone gargoyle that stands guard like a sentinel at the base of the stairs to the mezzanine office.
+• A stone gargoyle that stands guard like a sentinel at the base of the stairs to a mezzanine office.

-• 19’ high wall filled with framed memorabilia and articles, awards received, cherished photos, thank you notes and an original The Born Loser comic strip by Art and Chip Sansom.
+• 19’ high wall filled with memorabilia and articles, awards, cherished photos, thank you notes and an original The Born Loser comic strip by Art and Chip Sansom.

 • A professionally landscaped enclosed courtyard, complete with Ipe wood deck, mounted deer head, and water feature.

-+ We were honored to have our office showcased in The Plain Dealer’s Cool Spaces in their Sunday, August 9, 2015, print.
++ The Plain Dealer’s Cool Spaces featured our office in their Sunday, August 9, 2015, print.

 ClientThe Krueger Group